 Traditionally, women don’t have the mentoring men have when it comes to fishing.
 That’s what LLGF strives to provide.
-While men have expressed interest, we have found that women are more comfortable learning within a group they consider as their peers.
+Whole the focus is on women, some venues may allow men so the family can learn fishing together.

 The main focus of the seminars is to teach fishing skills and provide the fishing experience.
 The seminars also provide a networking function.
 The focus of the chapters are to provide networking and occasional fishing trips, but not to teach fishing skills.
 Most chapters have regular meetings with speakers who do cover some fishing skills or topics to provide skill refreshers.